 So now we have an audio recording and the Bobbi data files, all cut to size and containing clear start and stop sync pulses.
 Next step: running some first exploratory analyses.

 For our analysis, I started out by cleaning the data and extracting the heartbeats with an exploratory R script (available on GitHub):

 To get a better feel for how heart rates and music actually relate to each other in real time, I then imported the now cleaned and enriched audio and data files into Sonic Visualizer. an application for the interactive analysis of the contents of music audio files.
 Sonic Visualizer allowed me to produce the video at the top of this post.
 And to ascertain once again that the sound and the Bobbi data are now indeed perfectly aligned, as the following screenshot proves:

 Of course, our exploratory analysis would not be complete without a first test for ECG synchrony.
 There are many measures of synchrony, but for now, I decided to use both our participants extracted heartbeats and test them for spike train synchrony.
 By importing the heartbeat data in Python, I was able to make use of the PySpike package: a Python library for the numerical analysis of spike train similarity.
 Its core functionality is the implementation of the ISI-distance and SPIKE-distance as well as SPIKE-Synchronization.
 The resulting plots, juxtaposed with the music:

 As can be seen in the averaged SPIKE-Sync profile plot (the final one), there seems to be some heartbeat synchronization overall – which grows towards the end, then lowers again.
 Very intriguing – but also very preliminary and possibly random.
-So I am now keeping my fingers crossed for this pattern to hold up in our next pilot, with more participants, and more up-to-date Bobbi’s’!
+So, for now, I am now keeping my fingers crossed for this pattern to hold up in a next pilot, with more participants, and more up-to-date Bobbi’s’.